Plenoar/Downfall/README.md

 some stuufs that ill implement in the near future

--- camera // i did it , but the camera needs a lot work and im really nitpicky about it
+-- camera // i did it , but the camera needs a lot of work and im really nitpicky about it

--- colission detection
+-- colission detection // pseudo achieved

--- wasd keyboard movements // i did it , but its missing jump features
+-- wasd keyboard movements // i did it

--- need an actual implementation of physics so that the objects obey some law of physics
+-- need an actual implementation of physics so that the objects obey some law of physics // works for now

 -- an actual playable map // kinda